 ‘Never confuse a single defeat with a final defeat.”– F.Scott Fitzgerald

 We want our athletes to learn how to work hard and demonstrate tenacity on and off the field.
 But we also want to instill in them the courage to fight on in pursuit of their goals and dreams despite the roadblocks that may obstruct their paths.
 Training can provide the perfect stimulus to develop these skill sets.
 To become stronger is to reach barriers and push through them in pursuit of higher levels of strength.
-We want our athletes to exhibit the same level of inner strength and tenacity in competition, when facing all obstacles.
+Above all, we want our athletes to exhibit the same level of inner strength and tenacity in competition, when facing all obstacles.

 The skills discussed here are not the only intangibles needed in conjunction with great athletic programming to reach levels of new success.
 However, they are important to develop to become three-dimensional athletes who are not just capable of physical grace and strength but also the highest levels of mental performance in their sport.